-If you’re out strolling the inner-city of Oslo, you’ll probably pass a huge sign sooner or later, by Karl Johans Gate.
+If you’re out strolling the inner city of Oslo, you’ll probably pass a huge sign sooner or later, by Karl Johans Gate.
 That’s the Freia sign (seen in the photo above).

 The factory was located in the city district of Grünerløkka.
-As the success rose, they also started a chocolate factory in Sweden, none other then Marabou, which to this day is the biggest supplier in the country.
+As the success rose, they also started a chocolate factory in Sweden, none other than Marabou, which to this day is the biggest supplier in the country.
 However, the biggest legacy (well, if you ask us) is probably the fact that Freia the chocolate factory was the inspiration for writer Roald Dahl to write the children’s book Charlie and the Chocolate Factory.
 His parents were Norwegian from the beginning, thus the connection.
-Nowadays, the passed Roald Dahl remains world famous for the book, that have been filmed twice.
+Nowadays, the passed Roald Dahl remains world famous for the book, that has been filmed twice.
 Now that’s something a knowledge to brag about next time you’re in Oslo!